 The persecutions now extending to Africa, many were martyred in that quarter of the globe; the most particular of whom we shall mention.

 Perpetua, a married lady, of about twenty-two years.
-Those who suffered with her were, Felicitas, a married lady, big with child at the time of her being apprehended; and Revocatus, of Carthage, and a slave.
+Those who suffered with her were, Felicitas, a married lady, big with child at the time of her being apprehended; and Revocatus, catechumen of Carthage, and a slave.
 The names of the other prisoners, destined to suffer upon this occasion, were Saturninus, Secundulus and Satur.
 On the day appointed for their execution, they were led to the amphitheatre.
 Satur, Saturninus, and Revocatus, were ordered to run the gauntlet between the hunters, or such as had the care of the wild beasts.
 The hunters being drawn up in two ranks, they ran between, and were severely lashed as they passed.
 Felicitas and Perpetua were stripped, in order to be thrown to a mad bull, which made his first attack upon Perpetua, and stunned her; he then darted at Felicitas, and gored her dreadfully; but not killing them, the executioner did that office with a sword.
 Revocatus and Satur were destroyed by wild beasts; Saturninus was beheaded; and Secundulus died in prison.
 These executions were in the year 205, on the 8th day of March.

 Speratus, and twelve others, were likewise beheaded; as was Andocles in France.
 Asclepiades, bishop of Antioch, suffered many tortures, but his life was spared.